akryl1k/chub.github.io/index.md

 ## Welcome to CheatHub

-A collection of safe cheats.
+A collection of safe cheats

 ### Clients